 As an in-country partner organization of ACYPL, USINDO will disseminate the program information to prospective individuals and institutions (national and local parliaments and governments, NGOs, INGOs, political parties, academics, media, civil societies, etc), as well as work closely with both ACYPL and the U.S. Embassy in the selection process, visa application and pre-departure briefing.

-Upon returning to their home countries, international fellows will work with their American mentors to create an 8-10 day program in which the American mentor will visit each of fellows’ places of employment to learn more about what they do, assist in the continuing implementation of their project, meet with local leaders, as well as enjoy cultural outings.
+Upon returning to their home countries, international fellows will work with their American mentors to create a 7-10 day program in which the American mentor will visit each of fellows’ places of employment to learn more about what they do, assist in the continuing implementation of their project, meet with local leaders, as well as enjoy cultural outings.

-Call for Applications: YSEALI Professional Fellows Program Spring 2017
+Call for Applications: YSEALI Professional Fellows Program Fall 2017

-USINDO is pleased to announce the application process and deadlines for the Spring 2017 Young Southeast Asian Leaders Initiative (YSEALI) Professional Fellows Program.
-The program will be held from April 22 – June 3, 2017.
-The deadline for application submission is on December 1, 2016.
+USINDO is pleased to announce the application process and deadlines for the Fall 2017 Young Southeast Asian Leaders Initiative (YSEALI) Professional Fellows Program.
+The program will be held from October 7 – November 17, 2017.
+The deadline for application submission is on April 14, 2017.

 – Between the ages of 25-35